WHITE DOVE vs Cloud White, Swiss Coffee & 10 Other Popular Colors

 Not sure what LRV is?

-The quick n’ dirty is that EVERY paint color has an LRV number on a scale of 0-100.
+The quick n’ dirty is that every single paint color has an LRV number on a scale of 0-100.
 0 is black, and 100 is white.
 This number tells you how light or dark a paint color is!

 When it comes to white paint colors, LRV matters…A LOT!